 If you can do this, you can dump excess insurance coverage from your policies and at least minimize the cost of having teenagers in the house.
 And you can then afford that umbrella liability policy, which will protect you from your real risk and exposure - that your kid will injure or kill someone with his car.

-And that is one reason why many poorer folks have the nicest cars - for every member of the family - parked in the driveway (often five or six) and yet live in a house not worth as much as the cars in the driveway.
+And that is one reason why many poorer folks have the nicest cars - for every member of the family - parked in the driveway (often five or six) and yet live in a house not worth as much as the cars parked out front.
 They choose poorly, and invest in depreciating scrap metal instead of their homes.

 But what if your kids gets a string of tickets or a DUI?
 What can you do then?
 It is difficult, and at one time, my poor Dad was faced with this problem as my Brother had a DUI and I had about five speeding tickets.
 His solution, which I do not think was legal, was to have me get a New Jersey Drivers License and claim to be living with my Grandmother.
 I am not sure how he came up with the idea, but it seemed to work, at least for a while.
 It meant that I was no longer a "resident" in his household, so I did not appear on his insurance records.
 Like I said, I doubt that was legal.
 But it goes to show you how having two rambunctious teens can really jack your insurance rates.